 The main reasons respondents used drugs varied by drug type.
 The primary reason for using cannabis (all types) was to reduce stress (80%), while getting high was the primary reason for using cocaine, ecstasy, amphetamines, and NPS (see Figure T0.1.4).
-Males were more likely than females to use cannabis to get high (79% vs 69%) and to socialise (50% vs 41%).
+Males were more likely than females to use cannabis to get high (79% versus 69%) and to socialise (50% versus 41%).
 A high proportion of cannabis users reported using cannabis to treat a number of physical and mental ailments: 46% used it to treat depression or anxiety and 32% used it to reduce pain.
 Older respondents (aged 35 years and over) were most likely to use cannabis to reduce pain (42%) and were least likely to use it in order to get high (67%) or to socialise (34%).
 Amphetamines were the drug most commonly used to enhance performance, with 26% of respondents using them for this purpose.
 NPS users were much more likely than users of other drugs to cite curiosity as a reason for use (58%).

-Figure T0.1.4 Top three reasons for using drugs, by drug type 4
+Figure T0.1.4 Top three reasons for using drugs, by drug type

-${\tt CBD: cannabidiol; THC: tetrahydrocannabinol; NPS: new psychoactive substances.}$
+CBD: cannabidiol; THC: tetrahydrocannabinol; NPS: new psychoactive substances.
+Note: Respondents could select more than one option.